 Students like you around the world are gaining valuable experience, connections, and skills by coding, testing, and writing for free software projects like Firefox, WordPress, Wikipedia's backend code, and SAGE.

 You do not need to know how to program to contribute to free software.
-You can contribute code, but also original art, testing, documentation, web design, and much more.
-All levels of skill and experience are welcome.
+You can contribute code, but also original art, testing, documentation, web design, or anything else.
+We want to teach you how to join them.

-On November 21 from 10:00 AM to 5:00 PM at Wallace 300, we want to bring you up to speed on open source projects and help you contribute to a real community.
+On November 24 from 10:00 AM to 5:00 PM at the Friend Center Convocation Room, we want to bring you up to speed on open source projects and help you contribute to a real community.

 In the morning, we'll teach you about open source licensing, collaboration tools, and how free software projects are organized.

 In the afternoon, we'll help you make contributions to open source projects.

 And throughout the day we'll feed you, get to know you, and talk with you about opportunities for students in open source.